Overview of Batch APIs and tools

-When you develop Batch solutions, you use the following accounts in Microsoft Azure.
+When you develop Batch solutions, you use the following accounts in your Azure subscription:

 - Batch account - Azure Batch resources, including pools, compute nodes, jobs, and tasks, are associated with an Azure Batch account.
 When your application makes a request against the Batch service, it authenticates the request using the Azure Batch account name, the URL of the account, and either an access key or an Azure Active Directory token.
 You can create a Batch account in the Azure portal, or programmatically.

 - Storage account - Batch includes built-in support for working with files in Azure Storage.
 Nearly every Batch scenario uses Azure Blob storage for staging the programs that your tasks run and the data that they process, and for the storage of output data that they generate.
-To create a Storage account, see About Azure storage accounts.
+For storage account options in Batch, see the Batch feature overview.

 Batch service APIs

 Your applications and services can issue direct REST API calls or use one or more of the following client libraries to run and manage your Azure Batch workloads.